Problems with the Intoxilyzer 8000

 Four Requirements of Each Breath Test

-The Intoxilyzer 8000 was developed with four requirements that are aimed at insuring the reading is scientifically reliable and accurately reflect the alcohol concentration.
+The Intoxilyzer 8000 was developed with four requirements that are aimed at ensuring the reading is scientifically reliable and accurately reflects the alcohol concentration.

 - The slope detector, which monitors the rate of change in the alcohol concentration of the breath sample must be satisfied.